Hyle-org/devhub-hyle/docs/concepts/hyle-vs-vintage-blockchains.md

 ## No wallets

-Stop asking yourself, «Which wallet do I use?
-How do I bridge? ».
+Stop asking yourself, "Which wallet do I use?
+How do I bridge?".
 With Hylé, there are no wallets and no bridges − any identity source that can be attested with a zero-knowledge proof is a valid identity.

 ## Every app is a rollup